maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 `AutowireCapableBeanFactory.createBean(Class, int, boolean)` is deprecated now, in favor of the convention-based `createBean(Class)`.
 The latter is also consistently used internally in 6.1, e.g. in `SpringBeanJobFactory` for Quartz and `SpringBeanContainer` for Hibernate.

+When building a native image, the verbose logging about pre-computed fields has been removed by default, and can be restored by passing `-Dspring.aot.precompute=verbose` as a `native-image` compiler build argument to display related detailed logs.

 ### Data Access

 JPA bootstrapping fails in case of an incomplete Hibernate Validator setup (e.g. without an EL provider) now, making such a scenario easier to debug.